hzeller/rpi-rgb-led-matrix/README.md

 However, that fork is _ancient_, so I strongly suggest to use this original library instead.
 You can choose the Adafruit pinout with a command line flag.

 Just pass the option `--led-gpio-mapping=adafruit-hat`.
+This works on the C++ and Python examples.

-If you want to have this the default whenever you start (or if you are using the Python library that does not support to set this at runtime yet), add the following setting in front of your compilation:
+If you want to have this a compiled-in default, add the following setting in front of your compilation:
 ```
 HARDWARE_DESC=adafruit-hat make
 ```
-(alternatively, you can modify the `lib/Makefile` and change it there directly, which in particular is useful if you also compile the Python library) Then re-compile and the new flag default is now `adafruit-hat`, so no need to set it on the command line.
+(alternatively, you can modify the `lib/Makefile` and change it there directly)

+Then re-compile and the new flag default is now `adafruit-hat`, so no need to set it on the command line.